A Poem from the Breeze

 &nbspThe Mac mini's least-mentioned, external power supply &nbspThe base/bottom of the Mac mini with that distinctive Apple logo

-Windows ‘switchers’ won’t have to purchase any other adapters (most PS/2 keyboards or mice come with USB adapters anyway) to use the Mac mini right off the box.
-An analog (15-pin) VGA adapter is included so that you can hook it up to your VGA monitor.
-You may have to buy the Apple DVI to Video Adapter if you want to hook up your TV instead.
+Windows switchers won’t have to purchase any other adapters (most PS/2 keyboards or mice come with USB adapters anyway) to use the Mac mini right out of the box.
+An analog (15-pin) VGA adapter is included so you can connect it to your VGA monitor.
+You may need to buy the Apple DVI-to-Video Adapter if you want to connect your TV instead.

-The built-in speakers may remind you of the sounds coming from your iBook but a headphone/audio-out connector seems to quell any mutterings of the audiophile…that is almost inherent in even the most casual of Mac user.
+The built-in speakers may remind you of the sounds coming from your iBook.
+Still, a headphone/audio-out connector seems to quell any mutterings from the audiophile…that is almost inherent in even the most casual Mac user.

-Aside from its size, it is the almost total quietness of the unit that seem to marvel the true Mac enthusiast.
-Normally, compact units,- even in the PC realm – generate a slight whine that emanates from either the power supply’s or CPU’s fan.
+Aside from its size, it is the unit’s almost total quietness that seems to marvel the true Mac enthusiast.
+Typically, compact units- even in the PC realm – generate a slight whine that emanates from either the power supply’s or CPU’s fan.
 Since Apple had almost perfected the art of convection-cooling,- and that the power supply is separate – when they released the G4 Cube, the unit merely sits in its utter stillness alongside any other widgets you may have on your desk.

-Is the price of $499 (about $540 net, inclusive of the 8.25% sales tax in this part of CA) for the base unit, right?
+Is the price of $499 (about $540 net, including the 8.25% sales tax in this part of CA) for the base unit, correct?
 It depends.
-With prices of used, all-in-one iMac G4s (complete with monitor) plummeting due to the release of the iMac G5, one who can get a deal for the former within the $500-$700 range, can forget the new Mac mini altogether.
+With prices of used, all-in-one iMac G4s (complete with monitor) plummeting due to the release of the iMac G5, anyone who can get a deal on the former for $500-$700 can forget the new Mac mini altogether.

 Coffee for Five in Santa Ynez Valley and Beyond